 Overcoming negative thinking is one of the major struggles you might encounter when working with the Law of Attraction.

-There are also some more direct approaches to thought stopping.
-For example, you can try the old tactic of splashing your face with water, or just change the direction of your thinking.
-Some people like to count backwards from 100 to 1.
+There are also some more direct approaches to thought-stopping.
+For example, you can try the old tactic of splashing your face with water or just change the direction of your thinking.
+Some people like to count backward from 100 to 1.

 The point of this technique is just to get some kind of physical representation of your negativity so that you can banish it in some satisfying symbolic way.

 You can also try to reason with yourself when you feel you are starting to spiral into negativity.

 This technique involves finding a sentence you can recite to yourself in order to acknowledge that you have power over your bodily responses and to increase that power over time.